AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/validate-microsoft-dynamics-sync/fix-dynamics-validation-sync-issues.md

 **Option Two - Confirm Grant Consent**:

 1. Review the [Grant Consent for Client Id and App Registration](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/grant-consent-for-client-id-and-app-registration.md) to confirm the app has admin consent to call APIs.

+**Option Three - Sync User**:

+1. Verify the Sync User is added to Marketo Config.

 ## Marketo solution is properly installed {#marketo-solution-is-properly-installed}